 Forrester defines data monetization as “the process of leveraging your data to produce insights and decisions that grow revenue and improve your business.”
 Fast-growing businesses are using their first-party data to improve how they run their business, understand audience behaviors, optimize business offerings and develop more personalized experiences.

-As a cookieless future looms closer, successful businesses are those with a plan to prioritize first-party data in order to monetize it.
+With third-party cookies now deprecated and privacy regulations expanding globally, successful businesses are those that have already prioritized first-party data in order to monetize it.
 Customers value transparency and privacy.
 At the same time, customers are more likely to make a purchase from a brand with personalized experiences.
 You can only achieve that personalized experience by having access to data that a CDP centralizes for you and makes readily available.

 By taking action on insights from first-party data, brands can differentiate from the competition as well.
 For example, Kaiser Permanente used its data insights about patients to improve how doctors and staff assist them.
 During the pandemic, usage of their telehealth system was at an all-time high of around 80 percent.
 With only one-in-four health systems having 25 percent of their patients using telehealth, they stood out from their competitors.

-With the depreciation of third-party cookies and a growing number of global and U.S. data privacy laws and regulations, collecting and managing first-party data is more important than ever.
+With third-party cookies fully deprecated and a growing number of global and U.S. data privacy laws and regulations, collecting and managing first-party data is more important than ever.
 Taking a consent-first approach to consumer data collection also builds a more secure relationship, and allows you to end a reliance on third-party data companies.

 By prioritizing first-party data, businesses fill data gaps and centralize information to gain profits internally and externally.
 Given that data monetization depends on the ownership of first-party data, early success stories come from businesses that have improved their data collection efforts without relying on a third-party in the middle.